Blog post

 There's a problem here if you're using Python 3: The filter API returns an iterator that does not have a __getitem__ method.
 This isn't a problem with Python 2, because the same API returns a list.
 This is an easy mistake to make if you're migrating your codebase to Python 3.

-SonarQube 9.9 LTS, knowing the version of Python being used, can properly raise an issue on this code.
+SonarQube Server 9.9 LTS, knowing the version of Python being used, can properly raise an issue on this code.

 Support for Python 3.10 and 3.11

-Speaking of Python versions… a new SonarQube LTS means support for new versions of a language, which requires SonarQube to update how code is parsed and understood in the context of raising issues.
+Speaking of Python versions… a new SonarQube Server LTS means support for new versions of a language, which requires SonarQube Server to update how code is parsed and understood in the context of raising issues.

-In SonarQube 9.9 LTS there is added support for Python 3.10 and 3.11, parsing new constructs like the many patterns of the match statement and theexcept* syntax.
+In SonarQube Server 9.9 LTS there is added support for Python 3.10 and 3.11, parsing new constructs like the many patterns of the match statement and theexcept* syntax.

 This also means that existing rules have been updated to not raise false-positives on these constructs either.